The Coin cells fail in 5 to 7 years (makers spec) but if super lucky 10years. (seen vast fail at 8 year mark)

 CMOS RAM using tiny chip standby power.

 The Intel chip VCCRTC seen here has voltage spec of 2.0v to 3.465vdc.
 We all know less that 2.9v is a bad battery.
-See my marks in red, my HP has the same setup exactly see those low Vf drop diodes.
+See my marks in red.

 The D2 diode will have like 0.5v Vf drop so 2.5vdc is Vbatt min.

 The 2 Diodes are current steering devices, the lower diode prevent the PC power rails from blowing up the coin cell ,it's not rechargeable at all .

 Diode keeps the COIN cell from draining dead , on the VCCSUS3_3 bus as it surely would fast if all power to the PC was at 0vdc (line cord pulled)